-The two examples shown above are of an identical area, centering on Lolo Pass and Packer Meadows, taken eleven years apart.
+The two examples shown to the right are of an identical area, centering on Lolo Pass and Packer Meadows, taken eleven years apart.
 The colors are not those we would normally associate with the features depicted.
 Instead, they represent what is known as a false-color composite, in which colors are defined in terms of the bands3 of data are displayed–in this instance band 3, which is visible red; band 4, near-infrared; and band 5, mid-infrared.
 The false-color convention is superior to natural colors for purposes of scientific analysis because it is not subject to the atmospheric interferences that we take for granted at eye level.
 For example, we all know that trees are green, yet we're also thrilled by those "purple mountains' majesty," and we've seen hillsides of trees that look almost black from a certain distance.
 But by sensing ground cover digitally as a complex set of reflections of electromagnetic waves, and then converting them into arbitrarily assigned colors in the visual spectrum, there can be no doubt as to which waves come from trees.

 In the above image, land devoid of any vegetation appears as white, gray, or shades of blue due to the high reflectivity of those surfaces, whereas water, which absorbs almost all radiation, is black.
 Healthy living vegetation, however, is represented by shades of orange and red.
 The deeper the red, the greener and more dense the vegetation.